leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 For example, an `HAdd` instance can be written to allow a `Nat` to be added to a `Float`, resulting in a new `Float`.
 When a programmer writes `{{#example_eval Examples/Classes.lean plusDesugar 0}}`, it is interpreted as meaning `{{#example_eval Examples/Classes.lean plusDesugar 1}}`.

-While an understanding the full generality of `HAdd` relies on features that are discussed in [another section in this chapter](out-params.md), there is a simpler type class called `Add` that does not allow the types of the arguments to be mixed.
+While an understanding of the full generality of `HAdd` relies on features that are discussed in [another section in this chapter](out-params.md), there is a simpler type class called `Add` that does not allow the types of the arguments to be mixed.
 The Lean libraries are set up so that an instance of `Add` will be found when searching for an instance of `HAdd` in which both arguments have the same type.

 Defining an instance of `Add Pos` allows `Pos` values to use ordinary addition syntax: